 - Now shutdown primary db and listener.

-- Apply patch to binary using opatch apply command.
+- Apply patch to primary database home binary using opatch apply command.

-- Once patch applied to binary , startup the listener and prim db in mount OPEN(if active dataguard).
+- Once patch applied to binary , startup open the primary database and listener

 - Start the MRP recovery process on standby .

 - Run post patching script catbundle.sql(if 11g) or datapatch -verbose command( if 12c) on primary database

 For exact steps – How to apply patch in standby database

 6. What is fal_client and fal_server parameter: